kalebheitzman/grav-plugin-events/README.md

 Date translations can be enabled by setting `date_format.translate` to true in the config.
 They use the official [Grav translation files](https://github.com/getgrav/grav/tree/develop/system/languages), so if your language is missing, don't hesitate to contribute upstream.

+### Taxonomy

+**Events** creates a few different taxonomy types and adds them programatically to Grav.
+You do not need to specify them in a config file as they are automatically inserted into the system based off of event frontmatter on event pages.

+Currently, the following taxonomies are created and available for building page collections:

+`@taxonomy.event_repeat` with params `[M,T,W,R,F,S,U]` When using this taxonomy, be sure to separate your repeat rules with a comma.
+When adding them to `event.repeat: MTWRFSU` do not separate the rules with a comma.

+`@taxonomy.event_freq` with params `[daily, weekly, monthly, yearly]`.

+`@taxonomy.type` with param `event`.

 ### How it works

 **Events** parses all of your markdown files for `event:` frontmatter and then automagically assigns taxonomies to your events based on whether they repeat through the week and through what intervals.
 This lets you build powerful collections based on the `event_freq` and `event_repeat` intervals.
 This lets you create custom displays.
 For example, if you want to build a list of all events that happen on Mondays you can filter on `'@taxonomy.event_repeat':['M']` or pull out your Weekly events by filtering on `'@taxonomy.event_freq':'weekly'`.